mandar-damle/HDM-documentation/pages/01.HDM Documentation/06.cds/10.Network Planning/06.VPN Setup/default.md

 ### OpenVPN Client configuration

 You need to install fresh PFSense on the premises side before you go ahead.
 You can assign static or DHCP IP to the PFSense WAN interface and access through GUI.
+PFSense server should be deployed on UPLINK_WAN_NETWORK created during Org.
+VDC configuration.

 To configure openVPN Client on PFsense click on “VPN” -> “OpenVPN” -> “Client” ->”clients”